 Freshwater ecosystems face particularly acute pressure.
 The Rivers Trust's 2024 State of Our Rivers report found that no single stretch of river in England or Northern Ireland is in good overall ecological health.
 Just 15% of English river stretches meet good ecological standards.
 In 2024, England recorded 450,398 storm overflow sewage events — totalling 3.61 million hours of raw sewage entering waterways.
 Neonicotinoid pesticides were detected in over 75% of monitored sites.
 Meanwhile, the UK's marine protected areas face their own crisis: over 20,600 hours of suspected bottom trawling occurred across UK offshore MPAs in 2024, with 90% of sites remaining open to destructive fishing practices.

-The drivers behind this decline are well understood: intensive agriculture (the dominant land use at 52%), habitat fragmentation, climate change, pollution (particularly nitrogen deposition, which at 278 kilotonnes annually still damages biodiversity despite halving since 1990), and invasive species.
+The drivers behind this decline are well understood — and they map onto the IPBES five-drivers framework.
+Intensive agriculture (the dominant land use at 52%), habitat fragmentation, climate change, pollution (particularly nitrogen deposition, which at 278 kilotonnes annually still damages biodiversity despite halving since 1990), and invasive species.
 For every additional 2.5 kg of nitrogen deposited per hectare per year, research shows one plant species is lost from UK upland grasslands.
+For the full mechanistic picture, see the five drivers of biodiversity loss.

 19%